5 Cool and Unique Blue Jay Facts You Didn’t Know

 Outside of their familiar loud screech-like calls, Blue Jays mimic other bird calls, especially red-shouldered hawks.
 They also copy Gulls, Osprey, Screech Owls, Coopers Hawks, and several other bird sounds.

 The reason why isn’t certain.
 Some hypothesize that jays do it simply for territorial defense and to clear spaces of other birds when they want to feed.
-Others claim it helps jays stand out during mate selection…or that they simply enjoy copying other sounds they hear.
+Others claim it helps jays stand out during mate selection…or they simply enjoy copying other sounds they hear.

 Source: Ross D. James – Of Blue Jays and Mimicry